kylemclean/capstone-projects-portal/README.md

 cd frontend && npm run test:e2e
 ```

+> [!NOTE]
+> To run frontend end-to-end tests, Google Chrome or Chromium must be installed.
+> You can install it on the dev container or a Debian system by running `cd frontend && npm run test:e2e-install-browsers`

 ## Building and deployment

 [See this document](docs/deployment.md) for an outline of how the portal backend and frontend